dgkirkwood/teleport-terraform-quickstart/teleport_cluster/auto_upgrades/aws/README.md

 # Teleport Auto-Upgrade Endpoint

-**Please note this code and it's documentation is a work in progress.**

-This code will create an endpoint for Teleport auto-upgrades, as described [here](https://goteleport.com/docs/management/operations/self-hosted-automatic-agent-updates/?scope=enterprise).
+This code will create version server for Teleport auto-upgrades, as described [here](https://goteleport.com/docs/management/operations/self-hosted-automatic-agent-updates/?scope=enterprise).

-Starting with AWS, The endpoint is hosted on S3, via CloudFront for TLS with an ACM certificate.
+The web server is hosted on S3, using CloudFront and ACM for TLS termination.
+Please note a pre-requisite for using this code is an existing hosted zone on Route53.

 To test the AWS code, create a `terraform.tfvars` file in the `/aws/` folder with the following content
 ```